Contents

 Urban Indian Health Institute offers technical assistance around a variety of HIV topics, including accessing data, interpreting data, and electing HIV educational materials for both patients and providers.

-If you have any questions, please contact Leah at leah.b@uihi.org.
+If you have any questions, please contact the HIV and STI Team at hiv@uihi.org.

 Indigenizing Safe Sex with Glitz, Glam, and Honest Aunties